theMPatel/csnake/README.md

 The awesome game of snake written in C!

 Growing up, I would play this game on my dad's cell phone all the time.
-I thought to my self it would be cool to implement this game and learn a new language!
+I thought to myself that it would be cool to implement this game and learn a new language!

 ## How to play